greglobinski/react-custom-share/README.md

   },

   /* OPTIONAL props */

   // text: short version of message you want to share with the url
   text: PropTypes.string,
   // longtext: additional text message, if it's possible and set it's concatenated to the `text` and serve as a comment with the shared url
   longtext: PropTypes.string,
-  // CSS style class applied to the button
+  // className: CSS style class applied to the button
   className: PropTypes.string,
+  // link: 'share link' for not built-in networks
+  link: PropTypes.string,
 };
 ```